 Continue your Versailles tour in the hugest room of this suite is the Hall of Mirrors, framed to the north by the War Salon, to the South by the Peace Salon.
 The names remind you that Versailles took advantage of the spoils of war to expand and prosper.
 Along the impressive gallery, mirrors reflect any source of light.
 Imagine the bursting effect of the sunset, spread through the windows upon such a scenography!

 To the South, the Queen Great Apartment generates a milder feeling.
 The prideful 17th century decoration gave way to a delicate 18th century style.
 In the bedroom, were born Louis XV, Louis XVI and numerous princes and princesses.
 In these salons, whose windows open onto a flower lawn, Marie Antoinette lived her better years as well as her last hours in Versailles, in October 1789.

 The Palace of Versailles suffered greatly during the French Revolution but was saved from being turned into the Museum of the History of France.

 Perhaps a stroll through its Gardens to conclude this Versailles tour?
 Your Welcomer will lead you to the best viewpoints: on the balcony above the Orangerie lawns, with their beautiful boxwood-made patterns; at the top of the “Green Carpet” perspectives, where you can embrace the horizon and see, in the distance, the water mirror of Apollo Fountain.
 Apollo, god of Fine Arts, Beauty and Light, who Louis XIV identified himself with.

 Let’s remain modest, we said…

-Meeting Address: Travelex Gare St Lazare, Cour de Rome, Paris - In front of Travelex (the currency exchange office) located on the second floor (the upper floor), Metro station Saint-Lazare (lines 3, 12, 13 & 14)
+Meeting Address: Travelex Gare St Lazare, Cour de Rome, Paris - In front of Travelex (the currency exchange office) located on the second floor (the upper floor).
+Closest metro station: Saint-Lazare (lines 3, 12, 13 & 14)